catamphetamine/javascript-time-ago/README.md

 The `past` and `future` can be defined by any of: `zero`, `one`, `two`, `few`, `many` and `other`.
 For more info on which is which read the [official Unicode CLDR documentation](http://cldr.unicode.org/index/cldr-spec/plural-rules).
 [Unicode CLDR](http://cldr.unicode.org/) (Common Locale Data Repository) is an industry standard and is basically a collection of formatting rules for all locales (date, time, currency, measurement units, numbers, etc).

-To determine whether a certain amount of a time interval measurement unit is "one", "few", or something else, `javascript-time-ago` uses Unicode CLDR rules for formatting plurals.
-These rules are number pluralization classifier functions (for each locale) which can tell if a number should be treated as "zero", "one", "two", "few", "many" or "other".
+To determine whether a certain amount of time (number) is `one`, `few`, or something else, `javascript-time-ago` uses Unicode CLDR rules for formatting plurals.
+These rules are number pluralization classifier functions (one for each locale) which can tell if a number should be treated as `zero`, `one`, `two`, `few`, `many` or `other`.
 Knowing how these pluralization rules work is not required but anyway here are some links for curious advanced readers: [rules explanation](http://cldr.unicode.org/index/cldr-spec/plural-rules), [list of rules for all locales](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html), [converting those rules to javascript functions](https://github.com/eemeli/make-plural.js).
 These pluralization functions can be found as `plural` properties of a locale data.

 ## Future